 - bag and tie off any dog poo and place it in the garbage can in the yard

-- place any larger recycling in the purple recycling bin in the yard
+- place any larger recycling in the recycling bin in the yard

-- put any soft plastics and used coffee pods in the marked containers in the kitchen
+- put any soft plastics in a bread bag on the sink and used coffee pods in the marked container in the kitchen

 - put any used towels in the shower recess

-- leave the keys on the dining table or drop them down to us at the main house
+- if you took keys, leave them on the dining table or drop them down to us at the main house.

 After that, you’re good to go.
 There’s no need to lock up.